Ic-ks/restartable-flow/README.md

 ```

-Then we can utilize our `SharingRestartable` implementation in conjunction with our custom `stateIn()` extension function:
+Then we can utilize our `SharingRestartable` implementation in conjunction with a custom `stateIn()` extension function:

 ```kotlin
 // RestartableStateFlow.kt